-Figure 5 Staining of the gut tissue with DHE.
-A) Prepare a master mix containing growth medium and DHE (to a final concentration of 30 uM).
-B) Incubate at 37oC for 30 min and protect the tissue from light; wash 3x 5mins interval, in PBS/saline.
-C) Fix in 4% PF for 10 min; wash the tissue thrice with PBS (optional).
-D) Gently transfer the gut onto a glass slide, lay flat without having any tissue folded and mount with mounting medium before covering with cover glass.
+Figure 6 Staining of the gut tissue with DHE.
+A) Prepare a master mix containing growth medium and DHE (to a final concentration of 30 μM).
+B) Add the master mix into the well of a dissection disc.
+C) Transfer the dissected gut tissue into the well containing the DHE master mix.
+D) Incubate at RT for 5 min and protect the tissue from light; wash 3x 5mins interval, in PBS/saline.
+E) Fix in 4% PF for 10 min; wash the tissue thrice with PBS (optional).
+F) Gently transfer the gut onto a glass slide, lay flat without having any tissue folded and mount with mounting medium before covering with cover glass.